 (for Black and Underrepresented women) New music works in any form or instrumentation.

-Sponsored by Patsy Rogers and Lucille Field Goodman.
+Sponsored by Patsy Rogers in honor of Lucille Goodman.

 Pauline Oliveros New Genre Prize ($300)

 Works incorporating innovative form or style, such as improvisation, multimedia, use of non-traditional notation, open instrumentation, or new performance practices.
 If no score is used, a description of the work and its inspiration should accompany the audio or video submission.

 Alex Shapiro Prize ($500 and mentorship/consultation from Alex Shapiro)